caseyamcl/configula/README.md

     ```composer require caseyamcl/configula:^3.2```
 * If you need PHP 5.x support, you can use the **2.x** version of this library (no longer maintained):
     ```composer require caseyamcl/configula:^2.4```

-## Upgrading?

-Refer to [UPGRADE.md](UPGRADE.md) for notes on upgrading from Version 2.x, 3.x, or 4.x to v5.

 ## Loading Configuration